openedx/frontend-app-authoring/README.md

         // { moduleName: '@edx/paragon/icons', dir: '../paragon', dist: 'icons' },
         // { moduleName: '@edx/paragon', dir: '../paragon', dist: 'dist' },
         // { moduleName: '@edx/frontend-platform', dir: '../frontend-platform', dist: 'dist' },
+        // NOTE: This is the relative path of the frontend-lib-content-components in the frontend-app-course-authoring container.
-        { moduleName: '@edx/frontend-lib-content-components', dir: '../../src/frontend-lib-content-components', dist: 'dist' },
+        { moduleName: '@edx/frontend-lib-content-components', dir: '../src/frontend-lib-content-components', dist: 'dist' },
     ],
     };

 ```

-4. open a terminal at the folder you just cloned in, frontend-lib-content-components.
+4. Open a terminal
+    1. `cd ${DEVSTACK_WORKSPACE}/src/frontend-lib-content-components`
     1. run `$ npm install`
-    2. run `$ npm run-script-build` when you want to see your changes.
+    2. run `$ npm build` when you want to see your changes.

-    # Add A New Xblock Editor
-    1. run `$ npm run-script addXblock <yourxblock string name ex: html>`
-    2. edit your componentry at `src/frontend-lib-content-components/src/editors/containers`

-5. Now, after a `make dev.down` and `make dev.up` for your devstack services, you should be able to realize your changes.
+5. In devstack run `make studio-static` followed by `$ make dev.down.frontend-app-course-authoring` and `$ make dev.up.frontend-app-course-authoring`.

+6. Go to [studio](http://localhost:18010) and edit a course or add the Xblock with the developing editor, it should redirect to `frontend-app-course-authoring`
+   MFE and the editor should load.

 # Using the gallery view.

-The gallery view runs the editor components with mocked out block data, and sometimes does not replicate all desired behaviors, but can be used for faster iteration on UI related changes.
+The gallery view runs the editor components with mocked-out block data, and sometimes does not replicate all desired behaviors, but can be used for faster iteration on UI-related changes.
 To run the gallery view, from the root directory, run

 $ cd www
 $ npm start

-and now the gallery will be live at http://localhost:8080/index.html. use the toggle at the top to switch between availible editors.
+and now the gallery will be live at http://localhost:8080/index.html. use the toggle at the top to switch between available editors.

-# Creating Your own editor
+# Creating Xblock Editor

-If you wish to make your own editor, to being coding the editor, simply run the command
+To develop a custom Xblock editor, run the command:

-$ npm run-script addXblock <name of xblock>
+`$ npm run-script addXblock <name of xblock>`

 from the frontend-lib-content-components source directory.
-It will create an editor you can then veiw at src/editors/containers.
+It will create an editor you can then view at `src/editors/containers`.
 It will also configure the editor to be viewable in the gallery view.
 Adding the editor to be used in studio will require the following steps:

+1. Adding a flag in [toggles.py](https://github.com/openedx/edx-platform/blob/master/cms/djangoapps/contentstore/toggles.py)
+2. Activating the Flag in [Studio Django Admin. ](http://localhost:18000/admin/waffle/flag/)
+3. Add the function in [studio_xblock_wrapper.html](https://github.com/openedx/edx-platform/blob/master/cms/templates/studio_xblock_wrapper.html#L13)
+4. Make appropriate changes in [container.js in the edx-platform repo.](https://github.com/openedx/edx-platform/blob/369e5af85ab58c51a4bf4baf249d5cb36c1961fe/cms/static/js/views/pages/container.js#L190)
+5. Activate the flag.
+6. Follow steps 4 to 6 from [above](#how-to-set-up-development-workflow-of-v2-content-editors-in-studio-and-course-authoring-mfe)